turingschool/curriculum/source/projects/merchant.markdown

 migrate the database:

 {% terminal %}
-$ rails generate nifty:scaffold OrderItem product_id:integer order_id:integer quantity:integer
+$ rails generate scaffold OrderItem product_id:integer order_id:integer quantity:integer
-$ rails generate nifty:scaffold Order user_id:integer status:string
+$ rails generate scaffold Order user_id:integer status:string
 $ rake db:migrate
 {% endterminal %}

 ### The Data Models

 From there we need to build up our two data models and express their relationships.
-Remember you `attr_accesible` declarations!

 #### The `OrderItem` Model